nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Selects the task identified by the index number used in the last task listing.<br>
 Format: `select INDEX`

 > Selects the task and loads the Google search page the task at the specified `INDEX`.
-The index refers to the index number shown in the most recent listing.
+The index refers to the index number shown in the most recent listing.<br>
 > The index **must be a positive integer** 1, 2, 3, ...

 Examples: